sidhika3/Room77_Assignment/README.md

-     * To add support for an additional node version type nvm install <version>
-    To switch to a different node version type nvm use <version>
-    To see what node versions you already have type nvm ls That’s about it!
+    To add support for an additional node version type nvm install To switch to a different node version type nvm use To see what node versions you already have type nvm ls That’s about it!

 Installing dependencies

     nvm use 7.8.0
     npm install